rodelrebucas/go-developer/go-basics/functions.md

-E. Return a pointer - pointer return value is created on Heap rather than the stack, since variables in the function is created on that function's stack and deleted after the fn finishes execution or returns
+E. Return a pointer - pointer return value is created on Heap rather than the stack, since variables in the function is created on that function's stack and deleted after the function executes or returns

 ```
 func sum(values ...int) *int {